CCMMMA/wacommplusplus/README.md

 export OMP_NUM_THREADS=n
 mpirun -n np ./wacommplusplus
 ```
+## Computational malleability (Flex-MPI)
+...

 NB: the overall performance is strictly influenced by the architecture used.

 # Data sources
-The Center for Monitoring and Modelling Marine and Atmosphere applicationtions (CMMMA, http://meteo.uniparthenope.it) produces data in a routinary fashion.
+The Center for Monitoring and Modelling Marine and Atmosphere applications (CMMMA, http://meteo.uniparthenope.it) produces data in a routinary fashion.

 Data is available via OPeNDAP server (http://data.meteo.uniparthenope.it/opendap/opendap/) and via HTTP server (http://api.meteo.uniparthenope.it/files/).
 Simulations produced by the Regional Ocean Model System (ROMS) set up in the Campania Region (Italy) are available here: http://api.meteo.uniparthenope.it/files/rms3/d03/history/